isomerpages/psd-corp/newsroom/speeches/_posts/2023-09-12-post-Keynote Address by Mr Chan Chun Sing at the 9th Singapore‑China Forum on Leadership.md

 8.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This year is also a very&nbsp;special year to commemorate another milestone in our bilateral relations.
 We upgraded relations to the “All-Round High-Quality Future-Oriented Partnership”, during Prime Minister Lee Hsien Loong’s meeting with President Xi Jinping in March this year.&nbsp;

 9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Milestones like these are a timely reminder to reflect on how our bilateral relations have progressed over generations of leaders.
-This is only possible with a deep sense of mutual trust and understanding between both countries; and strong commitment at all levels to continually work together and support each other to succeed.&nbsp;
+This is only possible with a deep sense of mutual trust and understanding between both countries; and strong commitment at all levels to continually work together and support each other to succeed.&nbsp;<br>

-<b>Three Challenges in the Modern World</b><br>
+<b>Three Challenges in the Modern World</b>

 10.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The theme of this year’s Forum “Evolving Leadership in the Modern World” is indeed well chosen, as Minister Li also said.<br>